In his fifth studio album, producer Zhu transforms the trauma of losing his home to fire into a masterclass of melodic techno and introspective R&B.

 Tokischa’s long-awaited debut album, AMOR & DROGA, marks a poignant shift from her signature party-girl persona toward a more vulnerable, genre-bending sound.

-It’s Hip to Be Squarepusher
+It’s Hip to Be Squarepusher: A Review of Kammerkonzert

 Wendy Eisenberg Unplugs and Taps In